 I haven’t used fabric softener once in 25 years of marriage and raising three children.
 Let me share with you that I’ve never missed it.

 I guess you could say that I became aware of the problem with fabric softeners very young.
 My Mom loved the stuff when I was growing up and the smell of fabric softener seemed to permeate everything!

-My siblings and I used to joke that Mom poured a half a bottle of fabric softener into every load of laundry.
+My siblings and I used to joke that Mom poured half a bottle of fabric softener into every load of laundry.
 While this was an exaggeration, it was definitely much more than the recommended amount on the bottle.

 As a result, I switched to nontoxic methods of doing laundry before I was even married.
-If you are ready to make the switch too, below are three safe, easy and very effective alternatives to try.
+If you are ready to make the switch too, below are three safe, easy, and very effective alternatives to try.

-Three Safe Alternatives to Toxic Fabric Softeners
+Three Safe Alternatives

 - If you or someone in your family is allergic to wool, I’ve tried these hypoallergenic dryer balls, and they work as well as wool balls to reduce static cling and soften clothes.
 As a bonus, they fluff up the laundry nicely and seem to significantly reduce drying time.

 One tip if you use either wool or hypoallergenic dryer balls.
 Keep a few extras on hand as one or two always seem to go missing at least at my house.
 Usually, they get stuck in the sleeve of a hoodie or in the corner of a fitted sheet.
 Even though they turn up again within a week or two, having extras on hand is helpful when this happens.

 Have you ditched the fabric softeners in your home yet?
 Which fabric softener alternative do you like best?